frvaillant/mapux/readme.md

 # MapUx

 ## Description
 MapUx is an UX component for Symfony project.
-Its goal is to help you to add maps in your project.
+Its goal is to help you to add maps in your project directly from your controllers.
 It adds all what you need for maps, markers, popups ...
 It uses Leaflet Library wich complete documentation can be found here :
 https://leafletjs.com/reference-1.7.1.html

+> Please note that this version of mapUX is still in development.
+> We are building this component with love and care but some errors can be found.
+> Tests are on the way and Some functions will soon be added (polygons for example)
+> Please use github issues to report any problem encountered.
+> Have fun.

 ## Requirements
-PHP >7.2
+> PHP >7.2
-Symfony project >4.4
+> Symfony project >4.4
+> composer
-Webpack Encore
+> Webpack Encore

 ## Install MapUx
 - `composer require frvaillant/mapux dev-master`
-- `npm install --force` ou `yarn install --force`
+- `npm install --force` or `yarn install --force`
 - `php bin/console mapux:install`

 ## Manual Installation